Two-way star: Braves' Ynoa hits slam, slams door on Nats - WTMJ

 AP Sports Writer

+WASHINGTON (AP) — The Braves may not have the next Shohei Ohtani on their hands, but for one night, Huascar Ynoa outdid even the majors’ most potent two-way threat.

-WASHINGTON (AP) — Huascar Ynoa hit a grand slam and pitched seven stress-free innings in a dominant two-way performance, leading the Atlanta Braves to a 6-1 victory over the Washington Nationals on Tuesday night.
+Ynoa hit a grand slam and pitched seven stress-free innings, leading Atlanta to a 6-1 victory over the Washington Nationals on Tuesday night.

-Perhaps it wasn’t a shock: Ynoa homered in his last start and was 4 for 5 at the plate in his previous two outings.
-He is hitting .385 (5 for 13) this season.
+“Truth be told, I’ve put a lot of work into my hitting,” Ynoa said through a translator.
+“I don’t go into any of these at-bats trying to hit a home run.

+“All I’m trying to do is really get a hit and get on base, and let the actual hitters do most of the damage.”

+While Ohtani homered in his first of three mound starts this season and has nine home runs while playing mostly at designated hitter, he has yet to pitch more than five innings in a game.

+“He just is throwing the ball really well.
+We keep saying he has come a long way and continued to improve,” Snitker said.
+“He’s got no fear and he’s got weapons.”

-Ronald Acuña Jr. also homered for the Braves, taking a slow dance around the bases to break a scoreless tie in the fifth.
-He hit the ball hard every time he swung the bat against Nationals starter Joe Ross (2-2), lining a single on the right-hander’s first pitch and getting robbed by center fielder Victor Robles on a deep drive in the third.
-He scorched a foul ball to left before he took Ross deep.
+Ronald Acuña Jr. hit his major-leading 10th homer of the season for the Braves, taking a slow dance around the bases to break a scoreless tie in the fifth.
+He hit the ball hard every time he swung the bat against Ross (2-2), lining a single on the right-hander’s first pitch and getting robbed by center fielder Victor Robles on a deep drive in the third.

+“The way it was hit, it was a rocket,” Nationals manager Dave Martinez said. “(Robles) goes back and catches the ball over his shoulder like that, it was a heck of a play.”

 Atlanta stopped a four-game skid while ending Washington’s four-game winning streak, which had bumped the Nationals into first place in the underachieving NL East.

 Ross worked 5 1/3 innings, allowing two runs on five hits with two walks and three strikeouts.
 He left with two men on and Rainey gave up William Contreras’ run-scoring single.
-Rainey walked Pache before he grooved the 0-1 fastball to Ynoa, who didn’t miss it.
+Rainey walked Pache before he grooved the 0-1 fastball to Ynoa, who didn’t miss.

+“It was something he could handle and he obviously put a good swing on it,” Rainey said.

 SLUMPING BRAVES SLUGGERS